Benjamin Sanford

 Mike graduated with Honors from the University of Chicago Law School, where he was a Rubenstein Scholar and served as Comments Editor of the University of Chicago Law Review.
 He was the Valedictorian of his graduating class at the University of Notre Dame, where he earned his B.A. summa cum laude with a major in the Political Science Honors Program and a minor in Philosophy.

 Mike met his one-of-a-kind wife, Viviana, in law school.
-They live in her hometown of New Orleans with their young son and forever-young cockapoo.
+They now have a young son and forever-young cockapoo.
 Alongside family and friends, they enjoy the finer things in life: crawfish boils and homemade Korean barbecue.

 Benjamin Fleshman